top of page

 Obituaries

-Donations in memory of Walter can be made to Help for Parkinson’s, 505 Crooks Grove Road, Ballston Spa, NY 12020 or www.helpforpd.org.
-Donations can also be made to the Congregation Agudat Achim general fund.
+• Help for Parkinson's, 505 Crooks Grove Road, Ballston Spa, NY 12020 or www.helpforpd.org

-Funeral services will take place graveside on Sunday, December 29th at 1:00 pm at Agudat Achim Cemetery, 100 Mt.
-Stuart Road, Schenectady (in Rotterdam)
+Funeral services will take place graveside on Sunday, December 29th, at 1:00 pm at Agudat Achim Cemetery, 100 Mt.
+Stuart Road, Schenectady (in Rotterdam).

 Halfmoon – Richard J. King, 78, of Halfmoon, NY, passed away on Saturday, November 30, 2024 at Van Rensselaer Manor following his battle with Parkinson's.